Playing with art and storytelling to make friends with the fear inside me

 Angel Series 2017-2019

 My first attempt at digital painting began when I created a girl falling through the sky, surrounded by angels.
-The desire to paint—something, anything—began one night after a concert by Tiny Bicycle Parade, in October 2017.
+I was 55 years old, finally safe and single after a divorce preceded by a protective order and arrest.
+The desire to paint—something, anything—began one night, a half-year after my legal relationship status changed for the better.
+The moment followed a concert by Tiny Bicycle Parade, in October 2017.

-Armed with confidence I could simply have fun making a digital mess while unexpectedly crying my way out of that amazing concert (and recent divorce), this angel series began to take shape.
+Armed with confidence I could simply have fun making a digital mess while unexpectedly crying my way out of that amazing concert and PTSD-like trauma, this angel series began to take shape.
 My first painting, created that night, sold at the Art Squared Auction in Spring City the next May.

 Years ago, I read a beautiful memoir written by Dr. Rachel Naomi Remen, MD.
 It is entitled, “My Grandfather’s Blessings.”
 A childhood friend, Kris, had given me a copy.

-Before the pandemic hit in 2020, and while healing from a traumatic experience, I decided to read it in full.
+Before the pandemic hit in 2020, I decided to read it in full while healing from witnessing a suicide in 2019, including the reality of gun violence inches in front of my face.
 Dr. Remen’s words were like a balm to my soul.
 I decided to look for blessings and miracles, and eventually began to create them in art.
 My first two attempts are Shabbat blessings for parents to give to their children.

 August 2021 felt heavy to me.
 This was at a time when Covid had mutated into the Delta variant, the Taliban overtook Afganistan, fires still raged in the Western Americas and Greece, and floods were burying entire villages in Germany and China.
 This was before Hurricane Ida hit our shores.
 So much suffering.